James Johnson (running back)

-James Johnson (born September 6, 1984 in New Orleans, Louisiana) is a former American football running back.
+James Johnson (born September 6, 1984, in New Orleans, Louisiana) is an American former professional football player who was a running back in the National Football League (NFL).
 He was signed by the Cincinnati Bengals as an undrafted free agent in 2008.
-He played college football at Kansas State.
+He played college football for the Kansas State Wildcats.

 Johnson was also a member of the Minnesota Vikings, Green Bay Packers and Pittsburgh Steelers.

 Professional career

-First stint with Bengals
+Cincinnati Bengals (first stint)

 Johnson was promoted from the Cincinnati Bengals practice squad late in the 2008 season.
 He saw action in the last two games of the season, carrying the ball nine times for 29 yards.
 He also caught six passes for 47 yards.

 He spent the 2009 season on the practice squad.

 Minnesota Vikings

 On January 22, 2010, Johnson signed a future contract with the Minnesota Vikings after his practice squad contract expired at season's end.
 He was waived on June 14.

-Second stint with Bengals
+Cincinnati Bengals (second stint)

-On Tuesday August 10, 2010, he was again signed by the Cincinnati Bengals in the wake of injuries to running backs Brian Leonard and Cordera Eason-(C.E. subsequently released on waivers).
+On Tuesday August 10, 2010, he was again signed by the Bengals in the wake of injuries to running backs Brian Leonard and Cordera Eason-(C.E. subsequently released on waivers).